messner1/zipf-explorer/README.md

 zipf-explorer
 =============

 A pretty simple GUI wrapper that allows the python powerlaw library to be easily used for text analysis.
-Currently extremely sketchy
+More to follow!